 Are you planning a Universal Orlando vacation?
-Today we are sharing the best water rides at Universal Orlando including water attractions at Universal Studios and Islands of Adventure theme parks.
+Today we are sharing the best water rides at Universal Orlando including water attractions at Universal Studios Florida and Universal’s Islands of Adventure theme parks.

 Check out the tips at the end of this post for how to easily add water attractions into your Universal visit.